Self-Esteem Therapy

 How can therapy help me improve my self-esteem?

 Through exploring your negative self-talk and what is at the root, we can begin to put such thoughts under a microscope and together identify more balanced, accurate ways of looking at yourself.
 Sometimes this is achieved through more typical back and forth talk therapy and other times interventions designed to help you dig deeper are needed.
-For example, parts work can help you distinguish between parts of yourself that carry pain from the past and parts of yourself that feel more grounded and whole.
+For example, Internal Family Systems (IFS) or parts work therapy can help you distinguish between parts of yourself that carry pain from the past and parts of yourself that feel more grounded and whole.
 Through doing this, we can work through the pain from your past while also recognizing you at the core are not in those past events anymore.
 EMDR therapy can also be used to help you process at a deeper level and get past mental barriers keeping you in the same negative thought patterns.
-See the EMDR page for further information.
+See the IFS-informed EMDR page for further information and also check out the IFS Institute’s website here.

 My childhood and former relationships are in the past, why do they affect me so much?